 Though El-Rufai is pitching this as a measure to reduce religiously fueled violence, he himself has a troubling history of fueling religious tension.
 El-Rufai even claimed, in a tweet posted on September 8, 2014, that Christians were behind Boko Haram, funding and controlling it “to tarnish the name of Islam.”
 In his tweet, he specifically accused the Christian Association of Nigeria (CAN) and other Christians of being behind specific church bombings and shootings.
 Far from a front for CAN, Boko Haram is an Islamist terror group with strong ties to Islamic State.

-In recent report, ICC highlighted the danger that El-Rufai poses to the Christian community and shine a light on his extravagant, wealthy lifestyle.
+In a recent report, ICC highlighted the danger that El-Rufai poses to the Christian community and shone a light on his extravagant, wealthy lifestyle.

 For interviews, please contact firstname.lastname@example.org.